-18 See Securities Exchange Act Release No. 84386 (October 9, 2018), 83 FR 51988 (October 15, 2018) (SR-NASDAQ-2018-078) (Notice of Filing and Immediate Effectiveness of Proposed Rule Change to Amend, Reorganize and Enhance Its Membership, Registration and Qualification Rules).
+17 See Securities Exchange Act Release No. 84386 (October 9, 2018), 83 FR 51988 (October 15, 2018) (SR-NASDAQ-2018-078) (Notice of Filing and Immediate Effectiveness of Proposed Rule Change to Amend, Reorganize and Enhance Its Membership, Registration and Qualification Rules).
 See also supra note 4.

-19 See id.

-PEARL's affiliate exchange, MIAX Emerald, LLC as new MIAX Emerald Chapter XIX, in order to facilitate compliance with membership, registration and qualification regulatory requirements by members of two or more of the affiliated exchanges among MIAX, MIAX PEARL and MIAX Emerald.
+Nasdaq Stock Market filing also amended, reorganized and enhanced membership, registration and qualification rules for the Nasdaq Stock Market, and was based on the FINRA Rule Changes.18 The proposed new Chapter XIX series of rules is also being proposed for adoption by MIAX Emerald's affiliate exchange, MIAX PEARL, LLC as new MIAX PEARL Chapter XXXI, in order to facilitate compliance with membership, registration and qualification regulatory requirements by members of two or more of the affiliated exchanges among MIAX, MIAX PEARL and MIAX Emerald.
 The references throughout this filing to Exchange Rules 301, 1301, 1302, 1306, 1307, 1309, 1310 and 1319 will be construed to refer to the corresponding MIAX Rules for those same rule numbers.